 For example, a student may choose to minimize the points on the exams by completing all other coursework at the maximum points possible:

 |Term Paper||250 points|

 |Midterm Exam #1||150 points|

 |Midterm Exam #2||150 points|

 |Team Project||250 points|

 In all cases, class participation is mandatory.
 Failure to attend scheduled class sessions may be reflected in final course grading.

 To send your MGT 482 contract, fill out the following form thoroughly and completely.
 This form must be submitted electronically.
-A signed copy of each contract will be returned to the submitting student by the end of the fourth week of class.
+A copy of each contract will be posted to the course Blackboard site by the end of the fourth week of class.